rrwen/twitter2pg-cli/README.md

 ### PostgreSQL Query

-Send  `query`a query to a PostgreSQL database after defining and setting the default [Environment File](#environment-file).
+Send a query to a PostgreSQL database after defining and setting the default [Environment File](#environment-file).

 The usage examples require a table named `twitter_data` which can be created with the command below: